Disability and Dyslexia Service

 Our highly experienced team of staff offer advice, guidance and support in the following areas:

-• Finding out if you have a specific learning difficulty like dyslexia
+• Finding out if you have a specific learning difference like dyslexia

 • Applying for funding through the Disabled Students' Allowance (DSA)